-In cases where attendance is below 65% but includes unauthorised absence of more than 10 unauthorised absences in any term or 20 unauthorised absences over two consecutive terms, Penalty Notice would be deemed inappropriate and court proceedings may well be actively pursued leading to prosecution
+In cases where attendance is below 65% but includes unauthorised absence of more than 10 unauthorised absences in any term or 20 unauthorised absences over two consecutive terms, a Penalty Notice would be deemed inappropriate and court proceedings may well be actively pursued leading to prosecution.

-The exception to this will be where parents fail to accept or engage with support offered by the school and/or other agencies or fail to implement the suggested changes.
+Where parents fail to accept or engage with support offered by the school and/or other agencies or fail to implement the suggested changes, we will also look to escalate this through the Education Welfare Service.
 Again, when referring for legal sanctions, we will show that we have warned the parent/s that they are at risk of receiving a Penalty Notice or other legal sanction.

 If a child has more than 20 continuous days of absence and parents are not able to provide medical evidence or a reasonable justification, action will be taken in line with the Education Welfare Service to remedy this.
 Parents will be appropriately challenged in line with council procedures and Safeguarding Legislation.
 If a child is removed from school roll in conjunction with Education Welfare Procedures, there will be no automatic entitlement to a place back at the school.
-Parents would be required to follow the usual in year admissions process if they wish their child to return to Willowbrook Mead Primary Academy.
+Parents would be required to follow the usual in year admissions process if they wish their child to return to Willowbrook Mead.